AceroM/RateMyCunyProfessor/README.md

 # RateMyCunyProfessor
 ![logo](https://image.ibb.co/f9m4sz/icon128.png)

-    chrome extension that helps view RMP data while on cuny first class search
+Chrome extension that helps view RMP data while on cuny first class search

 ## Warning

 Scraping RMP Data is against RMP policy and is **PROHIBITED**. this repository is only for **EDUCATIONAL PURPOSES** only.
 Thank you very much.

-Chrome extension for CunyFirst website that lets you view teacher's rate my professor profile straight from the class search menu

 ## Pictures